 Two students from the Department of Materials have won the Samsung 'Solve for Tomorrow' competition 2024.

-Samsung's 'Solve for Tomorrow' competition is an initiative that invites young innovators to submit ideas that can help solve societal challenges.
-Participants use their skills to create innovative projects that can make a positive impact on society.
+Samsung's 'Solve for Tomorrow' competition is an initiative for young innovators to submit ideas to solve societal challenges.
+Participants can use their skills to create innovative projects that can make a positive impact on society.

-Anjali Devadasan and Yu Gu of Team Treeva were named the winners in the 18-25 category after nearly 600 applicants entered the competition.
-Anjali and Yu, both undergraduate students in the Department of Materials, started Treeva in 2022 to address net-zero challenges.
+This year the competition attracted over 600 applications.
+Anjali Devadasan and Yu Gu of Treeva were named the winners in the 18-25 competition category.
+Anjali and Yu, both undergraduate students in the Department of Materials, started Treeva in 2023 to address net-zero challenges.

 Treeva's winning submission is a windmill-style device that generates energy from passing vehicles on roads.
 This device could provide affordable, reliable power and help create safe net zero transport systems.

-The team took home a £10,000 prize pot and three months of further Samsung mentoring and support.
+The team took home a £10,000 prize pot and three months of Samsung mentoring and support.

 Anjali comments: